 A: Generally, yes.
-It depends on the credit card company, but most secured cards are designed to look just like traditional cards.
-So chances are good that no one will be able to tell that you’re using a secured card.
+It depends on the credit card company, but most secured cards look just like traditional cards, so chances are good that no one but you will know you’re using a secured card.

-Q: What’s the Difference Between Secured Cards and Debit Cards?
+Q: What’s the Difference Between Secured Cards and Debit and Prepaid Cards?